monsoonmaelstrom/book2/book2.md

 “I think knowing you might be hazardous to our health,” Gavin comments, but he doesn’t sound particularly upset as he surveys the interior of the warehouse.

 “Yeah.
 Well, I did try to warn you all about that,” I say with a sigh.
-I can’t believe I burned the entire building to the ground.
+A small part of me can’t believe I burned the entire building to the ground.
 “So, how mad do you think Liam is going to be?”

 “Honestly?”
 Gavin asks.
 “I don’t think he’ll give a shit.
 It was just a building.”